yagitgadhok/activity_tracker/README.md

 # activity_tracker
-this is a MERN stack project for activity tracker
+This is a MERN stack project for activity tracker